Au Pair in USA: salary, working hours, holidays, etc.

 All legal Au Pair programs in the USA must follow the US Government rules regarding salary, working hours and holiday scheduling.
 All agencies make sure their participants and Host Families are in compliance.

 The US Government rules help to ensure that the program is an educational work and travel experience for the participant.

-US Government program rules require the Au Pairs to look after the children up to 45 hours per week and not more than 10 hours per day - including babysitting!
+Au Pairs can work up to 45 hours per week and not more than 10 hours per day - including babysitting!

 45 hours is a lot, so the participant should check with the Host Family when exactly they are needed to take care of the children so they can plan when they can take a class at the local college.

 The Host Family should always be their priority though and the schedule will be based on their needs.
 But remember: the Au Pair’s time off is exactly that - the Au Pair’s time off.